 The second in a series of three required academic and professional development courses, this offering is designed to improve student facility in sourcing, interpreting, critiquing, summarizing, and presenting biological information from the primary literature.
-Additional goals include guiding students in the assembly of their academic portfolios and preparation for graduate and professional school exams.
-Prerequisite: BIOL 299 and "C" or better in BIOL 312.
+Additional goals include guiding students in preparation for graduate and professional school exams and the assembly of their academic portfolios.
+Prerequisite: BIOL 299 and "C" or better in either BIOL 213, BIOL 214, or BIOL 303.
 One semester hour.